BY

 Toby (1998) quoting Awosika

-(1993) has noted that “the relatively low savings ratio of rural household in Nigeria is not
+(1993) has noted that “the relatively low savings ratio of rural household in Nigeria

 Adetunbi (1999) writes that